Blog

 (877) 778-0318

-How To Use Doxil
+How to Use Doxil

-• Doxil is administered by a healthcare provider through intravenous (IV) infusion.
+• Doxil treatment is administered by a healthcare provider through intravenous (IV) infusion.
 The medication takes about 60 minutes to be completely injected into the body.

 • The drug should not be given as an undiluted solution or bolus injection.